Painting Brick Surfaces 101: Prep, Paints, and Techniques

 Filling Cracks and Holes

-Inspect the brick for any cracks, holes or imperfections and fill them in with a concrete patch compound or brick filler caulk.
-Smooth the filler with a putty knife or caulk tool once applied.
-Let the filler dry as directed before priming.
+Inspect the brick for cracks, holes, or imperfections.
+Fill them with a concrete patch compound or brick caulk, smoothing with a putty knife.
+Allow the filler to dry as directed before priming.

 Choosing a Primer